Keeping Track of Your Energy

 February 20, 2024

+Just as a phone’s battery is drained during continuous use, we expend our own energy while working through daily tasks.
+Our body’s energy reserve is made up of different types of energy.
+When we exercise, we use physical energy, while tasks that require analytical thinking and concentration drain our mental energy.
+Emotional energy, on the other hand, is used during social interactions—consoling a friend or feeling anger toward someone also consumes energy.
+The fourth type of energy is spiritual or ideological energy.
+The consumption of this type depends on whether we are engaging in activities that are meaningful to us or morally demanding.
+Draining your energy has mental, as well as physical, consequences.
+Constant low-energy levels can lead to difficulties with concentration, a lack of motivation, anxiety, or even depression.
+It may also trigger headaches, a change in appetite, and increase your chances of getting sick.
+Therefore, it is of the utmost importance to be mindful of your energy levels.
 Together with researchers and medical professionals at the Dutch institute Basalt, working on Breinstraat.nl, Structured has developed a tool that enables you to keep track of your energy levels throughout your day: the Energy Monitor.
 By selecting a daily energy limit, you control your energy levels and avoid exhausting yourself.
 This number can vary a lot between individuals.
 It is best assigned together with a professional, like an occupational therapist.
-Alternatively, start with the number 25 and adjust it if you are feeling that it’s too much or too little.
+Alternatively, start with the number 25 and adjust it if you feel that it’s too much or too little.
 Don’t feel bad about adjusting your daily energy limit, everyone has a different amount of energy to dispense!